 Breaker Wear Monitoring—Record accumulated breaker contact wear with the breaker monitor function, which uses the manufacturer’s specifications for defining breaker operation limits.
 The internal monitor tracks the total number of close/open operations and integrates the interrupted current per phase.
 You can set an alarm to alert operators when measured and accumulated quantities approach maintenance thresholds.
 This information facilitates proactive breaker maintenance and replacement without underutilizing resources.

-Easy Communications—Choose from single or dual ports, copper or fiber-optic Ethernet or serial communications, and several protocols, including IEC 61850 Edition 2, EtherNet/IP, IEC 60870-5-103, IEEE 1588 PTP, IEC 62439 PRP, Mirrored Bits communications, Modbus, DNP3 serial, and DNP3 LAN/WAN.
+Easy Communications—Choose from single or dual ports, copper or fiber-optic Ethernet or serial communications, and several protocols, including IEC 61850 Edition 2, EtherNet/IP, IEC 60870-5-103, IEEE 1588 PTP, IEC 62439 PRP and RSTP, Mirrored Bits communications, Modbus, DNP3 serial, and DNP3 LAN/WAN.
 Multiple Modbus TCP or Modbus serial sessions are available for custom configuration of your application.